I wish someone wrote django-static-upstream… maybe even… me!

 How is this relevant to HTTP responses cut in the middle?
 Well, if servers didn’t have a way of telling the user-agent how long is the document, and if the response was cut in the middle due to a server fault as described above, the user-agent/sneaky-caching-proxy might cache incorrect responses.
 If the server also sends an ETag along with the response, the caching entity will store this ETag along with the invalid cached representation, and even when it’s time to check the representation’s freshness with the origin server, the server will just take a look at the ETag, say “yep, this is fine”, tell the cache to keep using the bad representation and <sinister>never ever let it recover</sinister>.
 If this happens on a large ISP’s transparent cache, easily tens of thousand of your users could be affected.
 If the affected resource is a common element in many of your pages with strict syntax checking, like a javascript resource, you’re kinda screwed.
 The only hope in such a condition is that the client, for some reason, will specify Cache-Control: no-cache in the request, and that caching entities along the path to the server will honour this request.
 Browsers like caching, so they won’t usually request no-cache, although AFAIK, recently Chrome started sending no-cache when the user explicitly requests a force-reload (Cmd-R on a Mac).
 Other browsers don’t fare as well, and I think that hoping one of your Chrome users will force reload the bad resource in time to save the day is hardly a sturdy solution.

 Bottom line is, it’s really important to know when a representation of a resource is broken.
 Which is why I was quite amazed to learn that my HTTP server of choice, nginx, doesn’t validate the Content-Length it receives from its upstreams and is simply unaware when the response it received from an upstream server is chopped off.
-If your response specifies a content length but closes the connection without delivering enough bytes, nginx will simply tall the request for a long time without closing the connection downstream, even though it has no hope of receiving additional data to push downstream.
+If your response specifies a content length but closes the connection without delivering enough bytes, nginx will simply stall the request for a long time without closing the connection downstream, even though it has no hope of receiving additional data to push downstream.
 I tried this both with proxy_pass and uwsgi_pass, but I’m quite confident it’s true for other backends (fastcgi_pass, scgi_pass, etc).
 This is bad, but not as bad as the case where you want an nginx module to manipulate your content, removing existing content length/transfer encoding and applying its own (the gzip module indeed does that).
 If a backend error occurs while content-length-oblivious-nginx is altering the data, the content altering module will apply what it applies to the bytes it received, add new content-length/transfer-encoding, assuring everyone the response is OK, and entice user-agents or even proxies to enter the almost-never-recover bad cache scenario I described in the previews paragraph.
 Ouch!

 The proper way to fix this, IMHO, is that nginx simply must start looking at the upstream’s content length (or transfer encoding, once nginx starts using chunked responses with its upstreams).
 Part of the reason I’m writing this post is that Maxim Dounin, venerable nginx comitter and an OK chap overall, told me he doesn’t consider this a top priority at the moment, but I humbly disagree with his assessment of how serious the issue is.
 Until such a time as nginx is fixed about this, I think you must disable all content-manipulating nginx modules and instead handle all message length affecting work in your upstream (compression, addition, etc).
 This is what I opted to do with my django based web app, I replaced nginx’s gzip module with Django’s GZipMiddleware.
 It’s a terrible shame though.
 It’s doing the job of nginx for it, probably in a lesser fashion than how nginx could, it violates a must not clause in Python’s WSGI PEP333, and I have empiric proof that Tim Berners-Lee chokes a kitten every time you do it.